When it comes to grading Assad, why does he stand head and shoulders above the world’s dictators, strongmen, and despots? Hard to say.

 On September 9, 2013 McClatchy News Service reported, “the head of the German Foreign Intelligence agency, Gerhard Schindler, told a select group of German lawmakers that intercepted communications had convinced German intelligence officials that Assad did not order or approve what is believed to be a sarin gas attack on August 21 that killed hundreds of people in Damascus’ eastern suburbs.”

 Then, on December 19, came this startling story: Pulitzer Prize-winning journalist Seymour Hersh said PresidentObama wasn’t honest with the American people when he blamed Syrian President Bashar al-Assad for a sarin gas attack in that killed hundreds of civilians.
-In a piece published in the London Review of Books, Hersh — best known for his exposés on the cover-ups of the My Lai Massacre and of Abu Ghraib — said the administration “cherry-picked intelligence,” citing conversations with intelligence and military officials.
+In a piece published in the London Review of Books, Hersh — best known for his exposés on the cover-ups of the My Lai Massacre and of the tortures at Abu Ghraib — said the administration “cherry-picked intelligence,” citing conversations with intelligence and military officials.

 Hersh alleges President Obama: